Lucius Verus: Accession of Lucius and Marcus (161)

 In spite of their nominal equality, Marcus held more auctoritas, or authority, than Verus.
 He had been consul once more than Lucius, he had shared in Pius' administration, and he alone was Pontifex maximus.
 It would have been clear to the public which emperor was the more senior.
 As the biographer wrote, "Verus obeyed Marcus...as a lieutenant obeys a proconsul or a governor obeys the emperor."

 Immediately after their senate confirmation, the emperors proceeded to the Castra Praetoria, the camp of the praetorian guard.
 Lucius addressed the assembled troops, which then acclaimed the pair as imperatores.
 Then, like every new emperor since Claudius, Lucius promised the troops a special donative.
-This donative, however, was twice the size of those past: 20,000 sesterces (5,000 denarii) per capita, more to officers.
+This donative, however, was twice the size of those past: 20,000 sesterces (5,000 denarii) per capita, and more to officers.
 In return for this bounty, equivalent to several years' pay, the troops swore an oath to protect the emperors.
 The ceremony was perhaps not entirely necessary, given that Marcus' accession had been peaceful and unopposed, but it was good insurance against later military troubles.

 Pius's funeral ceremonies were, in the words of the biographer, "elaborate".
 If his funeral followed the pattern of past funerals, his body would have been incinerated on a pyre at the Campus Martius, while his spirit would rise to the gods' home in the heavens.
 Marcus and Lucius nominated their father for deification.
 In contrast to their behavior during Pius's campaign to deify Hadrian, the senate did not oppose the emperors' wishes.

 A flamen, or cultic priest, was appointed to minister the cult of the deified Pius, now Divus Antoninus.
 Pius's remains were laid to rest in Hadrian's mausoleum, beside the remains of Marcus's children and of Hadrian himself.
 The temple he had dedicated to his wife, Diva Faustina, became the Temple of Antoninus and Faustina.
 It survives as the church of San Lorenzo in Miranda.